chrishough/my-configurations/guides/build.md

 > If you need to reinstall the operating system follow "[How to install macOS](https://support.apple.com/en-us/HT204904)" from the Apple Support documentation.

 TODO:
 - update image of folder preferences: advanced and sidebar #26
-- add image screen shot of shush settings #33
+- add shush screen shot of settings #33
-- add dock screen shot of shush settings #10
+- add dock screen shot of settings #10
-- add caffeine screen shot of shush settings #47
+- add caffeine screen shot of settings #47
 - upgrade omnigraffle to version 7!
-- add bartender screen shot of shush settings #52
+- add bartender screen shots of settings #52
-- add istat menus screen shots of shush settings #50
+- add istat menus screen shots settings #50
+- add arqscreen shots settings #56